Reverential capitalization: Capitalizing nouns

-The convention of capitalizing nouns was eventually abandoned in English, and one of the people who was influential in this was Benjamin Blayney, who produced a 1769 edition of the Bible in which nouns were not capitalized—possibly simply to save space on the printed page.
+The convention of capitalizing all nouns was eventually abandoned in English; especially influential in this was Benjamin Blayney, who produced a 1769 edition of the King James Bible in which nouns were not capitalized—possibly simply to save space on the printed page.

-Capitalisation is also customarily applied in religious texts written in Tagalog and other Philippine languages.
+Capitalization of deities is also customarily applied in religious texts written in Tagalog and other Philippine languages.
 This is despite the practice being considered non-standard and inconsistent by purists, who contend it applies only to English.

 Capitalizing pronouns

-In the 19th century, it became common to capitalize pronouns referring to the God of the Abrahamic religions, in order to show respect:
+In the 19th century, it became common to capitalize pronouns referring to the God of the Abrahamic religions to show reverence:

-An interesting early case is Handel's 1741 oratorio Messiah, whose printed libretto and published score both use lower case pronouns, but whose holograph conductor's score consistently capitalizes:
+An interesting early case is Handel's 1741 oratorio Messiah, whose printed libretto and published score both use lowercase pronouns but whose conductor's holograph consistently capitalizes them.

-In the 20th century this practice became far less common:
+In the 20th century, this practice became far less common:

-Today there is no widely accepted rule in English on whether or not to use reverential capitalization.
-Different house styles have different rules given by their style manuals.
-The Christian Writer's Manual of Style, The Chicago Manual of Style, and the Associated Press Stylebook do not recommend it.
-It is prescribed, for example, by the US Government Printing Office Style Manual (2008).
+Today, there is no widely accepted rule in English on whether or not to use reverential capitalization.
+Different house styles have different rules, which are given by their style manuals.
+The Christian Writer's Manual of Style, the Chicago Manual of Style, and the Associated Press Stylebook do not recommend it.
+In contrast, reverential capitalization was prescribed by the United States Government Publishing Office's style manual of 2008.

-It is also seen in King James 21st Century Edition and Biblehub's King James Purple Letter Edition.
+Reverential capitalization is also used in the 21st Century King James Version and Biblehub's King James Purple Letter Edition.